maksimgm/engineering_blog/git_workflow (updated).md

 	$ git checkout -b sidebar

-Branches are created in order to make changes to a file without merging those changes into **Master** branch.
-Changes should only be merged into the **Master** branch once they are final.
+Branches are created in order to make changes to files without merging those changes into **Master** branch.
+Changes should only be merged into **Master** branch once they have been reviewed and approved by a senior developer.

 Once you're satisfied with your changes, move the file from the **Working Directory** to the **Staging Index** e.g.

-	$ git add cake.html
+	$ git add snickerdoodle.html

-	Note: cake.html is a file, in our sidebar branch, in the cookies repository.
+	Note: snickerdoodle.html is a file, in our sidebar branch, in the cookies repository.

 ### Step 3

-Move *cake.html*, from the **Staging Index** to the **Git Repository**, on your local machine. e.g.
+Move *snickerdoodle.html*, from the **Staging Index** to the **Git Repository**, on your local machine. e.g.

 	$ git commit -m "commit message"

 ### Step 4

-Now that *cake.html* is in **Git Repository**, we will push the changes to *sidebar branch*,  in the *cookies repo* on GitHub.
+Now that *snickerdoodle.html* is in **Git Repository**, we will push the changes to *sidebar branch*,  in the *cookies repo* on GitHub.

 	$ git push origin sidebar